Myzumi/HypixelSkyblock.github.io/README.md

 ###### `3.
 The report categories.`
 Each punishment will need to go under a category, these can be found by doing `!rule_list`.
 When reporting, you should use the abbreviation (E.g. if they used spamming, you'd report for `SP`).
-A more in-depth explanation of each rule can be found on the forum here: https://hypixelskyblock.de/forum/threads/skyblock-discord-staff-punishment-guidelines.43/
+If you are unsure what rule something comes under, please ask a Mod.

 ###### `4.
-Arguments and attachments.`
+Command Arguments.`
-An argument is an input for a command, in text.
-For example, if we had an add command, such as `!add 5 6` The *command* would be `add`, and both `5` and `6` both would be *arguments*.
+An argument is an input for a command.
+It will be space seperated sections of text.
+For example, if we had an add command, such as `!add 5 6`
-If we had an `!upload` command, you might attach an image, this is an *attachment*, `!upload` might not take any *arguments*, but might take an *attachment*.
-Know the difference!
+The *command* would be `add`, and both `5` and `6` both would be *arguments*.

 ---